iamfitz7/Cybersecurity_Portfolio/Week9_Splunk_SIEM/README.md

 # Week 9 — SIEM Basics with Splunk

-## Overview
-This folder documents hands-on work with a SIEM using Splunk.
-The focus is on installing Splunk, ingesting Windows Event Logs, running searches, building dashboards, and creating alerts based on security-related activity.
-All work is supported with screenshots and log evidence.
+This folder documents hands-on work with a SIEM platform, focusing on log collection, searching, alerts, and basic reporting.
+The goal is to show how security data is ingested, reviewed, and used to detect activity in a Windows environment.

 ## Learning Goals
-- Understand how a SIEM is used for security monitoring
+- Understand how a SIEM collects and stores logs
-- Install and configure Splunk in a lab environment
-- Ingest and analyze Windows Event Logs
+- Practice writing basic search queries
+- Build simple dashboards for visibility
-- Create searches, dashboards, and alerts
+- Create alerts for suspicious activity
-- Practice filtering and reporting on log data

----
+- Review and filter logs for investigation

-## Splunk Installation and Setup
+## SIEM Setup and Access
-**What I did**
+**What I did:**
-- Installed Splunk on a virtual machine
-- Completed initial setup and verified Splunk access
-- Confirmed Splunk services were running correctly
+Set up the SIEM platform and confirmed it was running and accessible on the system.

-**Artifacts added**
+**Artifacts added:**
-- Screenshot of Splunk web interface after login
+- Setup confirmation screenshots

-**Why this matters**
+**Why this matters:**
-- A functioning SIEM is required before logs, alerts, and dashboards can be created.
+A SIEM must be properly running before logs, searches, and alerts can work correctly.

----

-## Windows Event Log Ingestion
+## Log Ingestion (Windows Event Logs)
-**What I did**
+**What I did:**
-- Configured Splunk to collect Windows Event Logs
+Ingested Windows Event Logs into the SIEM to collect real system activity.
-- Verified logs were successfully ingested
-- Reviewed key log fields such as event ID, user, source, and time

-**Artifacts added**
+**Artifacts added:**
-- Screenshot showing Windows Event Logs in Splunk
+- Screenshot showing event logs being received
-- Screenshot highlighting important log fields

-**Why this matters**
+**Why this matters:**
-- Windows Event Logs are essential for detecting login failures and system activity.
+Event logs are a key data source for detecting logins, errors, and security events.

----

 ## Searches and Dashboards
-**What I did**
+**What I did:**
-- Created basic Splunk search queries
+Created basic search queries and built dashboards to display important events, such as failed login attempts.
-- Focused searches on failed login events
-- Built a dashboard to visualize security data

-**Artifacts added**
+**Artifacts added:**
-- Screenshot of search queries
-- Screenshot of completed dashboard
+- Dashboard screenshots
+- Search result screenshots

-**Why this matters**
+**Why this matters:**
-- Dashboards provide quick visibility into system and user activity.

----
+Searches and dashboards help analysts quickly see patterns and potential issues.

-## Alerts and Detection
+## Alerts and Monitoring
-**What I did**
+**What I did:**
-- Created an alert for suspicious activity such as port scanning
+Set up alerts to trigger when suspicious activity, such as port scans, is detected.
-- Configured alert conditions and trigger thresholds
-- Reviewed alert behavior when conditions are met

-**Artifacts added**
+**Artifacts added:**
 - Screenshot of alert configuration
-- Screenshot showing alert trigger logic
+- Alert trigger evidence

-**Why this matters**
+**Why this matters:**
-- Alerts allow security teams to respond quickly to potential threats.

----
+Alerts allow faster response by notifying analysts when something needs attention.

-## SIEM Filtering and Reporting
+## Filtering and Reporting
-**What I did**
+**What I did:**
-- Filtered logs by IP address and severity
+Practiced filtering logs by IP address and severity to narrow down results and review specific activity.
-- Ran targeted searches to reduce noise
-- Documented example queries used for filtering

-**Artifacts added**
+**Artifacts added:**
-- Screenshot of filtered search results
+- Filtered search screenshots
-- Screenshot of query details

-**Why this matters**
+**Why this matters:**
-- Filtering helps analysts focus on meaningful security events.
+Filtering helps reduce noise and focus on relevant security events.

----

-## Dashboard and Alert Integration
-**What I did**
-- Combined dashboards and alerts into a unified view
-- Verified that visualizations and alerts work together

-**Artifacts added**
-- Screenshot showing dashboards and active alerts

-**Why this matters**
-- Integrated monitoring improves investigation and response efficiency.

----

-## Tools & Technologies
-- Splunk
-- Windows Event Logs
-- Virtual Machines (Windows/Linux)

 ## Repository Structure

 Week_9_SIEM_Splunk/
-├── configs/       # Files related to SIEM and log settings ├── searches/      # Saved search queries and filters ├── dashboards/    # Dashboard views and related files ├── alerts/        # Alert rules and trigger details └── screenshots/   # Images showing dashboards, alerts, and logs
+├── configs/ # Configuration files related to SIEM and logs ├── searches/ # Saved search queries and filters
+├── dashboards/ # Dashboard views and layouts
+├── alerts/ # Alert rules and related details
+└── screenshots/ # Visual proof of setup, searches, and alerts